ansjuandcastro/ansjuandcastro/README.md

 ---

 ## About Me
-I am a Lead Application Engineer at Synopsys, working at the intersection of **RF/Microwave Engineering, Artificial Intelligence, and Cloud-Scale Simulation**.
+I am a Sr. Staff Applications Engineer at Synopsys, working at the intersection of **RF/Microwave Engineering, Artificial Intelligence, and Cloud-Scale Simulation**.

 My work focuses on building intelligent radar systems, physics-informed AI models, and scalable simulation workflows that accelerate innovation in wireless design, radar perception, and digital engineering.